Agents#

 • reads the local agent.json

-• resolves the local manifest's tools
+• resolves the local manifest's tools, skills, and knowledge

 • writes a local:agent root into agent.lock